 The Republic of Armenia is pursuing a financially sustainable public immunization program through legislation and enhanced budget oversight.
-Sabin’s Sustainable Immunization Financing (SIF) Program began its efforts in Armenia in March 2015.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Armenia from 2015 to 2017.

 National Immunization Program Structure